google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 Boston.

 A better experience is to make sure users understand why you’re asking them for their location.
-Add in a well-known signifier that is common across devices, such as a range finder, or an explicit call to action, such as “Find Near Me.”
+Add a well-known signifier that is common across devices, such as a range finder, or an explicit call to action such as “Find Near Me.”

 <div class="attempt-left">